makbn/docker_basics_tutorial/README.md

 Docker has [steadily been working](https://docs.docker.com/docker-for-mac/osxfs/#performance-issues-solutions-and-roadmap) on performance improvements for **Docker for Mac** and [released improvements](https://docs.docker.com/docker-for-mac/osxfs-caching/) with 17.04 CE.
 17.04 CE now brings new performance flags to mountpoints of **Docker Volumes (“**delegated” and “cached”**)**.
 Docker [talks about an 2x — 3.5x improvement](https://docs.docker.com/docker-for-mac/osxfs/#technology) when comparing **Docker for Mac** 17.04 CE vs older versions.
 I mean don't use docker for mac as a production level environment.

+Mountpoint flags:
+* `consistent`: perfect consistency (host and container have an identical view of the mount at all times)

+* `cached`: the host’s view is authoritative (permit delays before updates on the host appear in the container)

+* `delegated`: the container’s view is authoritative (permit delays before updates on the container appear in the host)

 # Hello World